-Interactive Documents lets you upload a document and add practice questions or comments to it.
-Practice questions help you and students gauge their comprehension of the articles contents.
-Furthermore, questions and comments can help guide students to the most important arguments in the document, or jump start online discussions about its contents so that students are better prepared for class.
+Interactive Document lets you upload a document and add Question Cards or Discussion Threads to it.
+Question Cards help you and students gauge their comprehension of the articles contents.
+Furthermore, Question Cards and Discussion Threads can help guide students to the most important arguments in the document, or jump start online discussions about its contents so that students are better prepared for class.

 If you want to reuse a previous Interactive Document from yourself or one of your colleagues, click on use copy of existing.
-A copy of this existing assignment will be made, copying all teacher contributions (comments, questions, instructions).
+A copy of this existing assignment will be made, copying all teacher contributions (Discussion Threads, Question Cards, instructions).
 Student contributions are not copied.

 If you want to create a new assignment, start with filling out the title.
 Depending on your LMS, the title you set when creating the assignment in your LMS is already copied here.
 You can read more here on changing the name of the assignment in your LMS or in FeedbackFruits.